FrotaLucas/smart-utilities-management-system/README.md

 **2. Client-Server Architecture**: Separates the user interface concerns from the data storage concerns, allowing the client and server to evolve independently.

-**3. Uniform Interface**: Defines a standardized way of communicating between client and server, simplifying and decoupling the architecture.
+**3. Uniform Interface**: Defines a standardized way of communicating between client and server.
+Standard URIs for Resource Identification, a consistent representation of messages (such as JSON or XML), and the use of HTTP methods (GET, POST, PUT, DELETE, etc.) according to RESTful principles ensure a uniform and scalable API design.

 **4. Layered System**:  RESTful arquitecture are built in hierarchical layers, allowing components to operate independently.
 Client → Proxy or Cache → Backend Server.